alexlulorr/super_portal/README.md

 In both pages there are carousels and we recommend you use the [Owl Carousel](https://owlcarousel2.github.io/OwlCarousel2/) which is already installed in the vendor directory.

 ### Home Page
-Your home page consists of the following:
+The home page consists of the following:
 1. Contact header with a search input
 2. A Menu
 3. A hero image with your 2 main select filters with the following options: